pashokred/mini_spreadsheet/README.md

 ## Licensing

-"The code in this project is licensed under MIT license."
+The code in this project is licensed under MIT license.

-Sorry, not today

 ## Use-case diagram: